ARCHER2-HPC/archer2-docs/quick-start/quickstart-developers.rst

 compilers you have previously used for your code's development.
 The Cray Fortran compiler is similar to the compiler you may be familiar with from ARCHER, while the Cray C and C++ compilers provided on ARCHER2 are new versions that are now derived from Clang.
-The AMD C/C++ and Fortran compilers are respectively derived from Clang and Flang.
 The GCC suite provides gcc and gfortran.

 .. note::